wp-plugins/custom-team-manager/readme.txt

 Shortcode `[team-members]` to show all members on a page And `[team-members-profile]` for members detail page.

+= Show members according to category =
+Use `[team-members category="your-category"]` and if you want to show all members full profile on a single page while you are using categor, you've to use `[team-members category="your-category" pageid="full-profile-pageid"]` and on the full profile page use shortcode `[team-members-profile category="your-category"]` but if you want to show each member full profile on separate page then you no need to worry about full profile page.

 = What if you get 404 Not Found for single profile on single page =

 Just go to Dashboard->Settings->Permalink , then click on Save button.
 You don't need anything to change.